Graft rejection; Tissue/organ rejection

 - Yellow skin color and easy bleeding (liver transplant)

 A biopsy of the transplanted organ can confirm that it is being rejected.
-A routine biopsy is often performed to detect rejection early, before symptoms develop.
+A routine biopsy is often performed periodically to detect rejection early, before symptoms develop.

 When organ rejection is suspected, one or more of the following tests may be done before the organ biopsy:

-Some organ and tissue transplants are more successful than others.
-If rejection begins, medicines that suppress the immune system may stop the rejection.
+Medicines that suppress the immune system may stop the rejection.
 Most people need to take these medicines for the rest of their life.

 Single episodes of acute rejection rarely lead to organ failure.